top of page

 • trichotillomania (hair pulling disorder)

-Rebecca has been working with children and teens for 15 years in a variety of settings.
-During university, she worked as a full-time, long term nanny for three families.
-She has taught children overseas in Spain and in Peru, and she has volunteered with many children and teenagers throughout her career.
+Rebecca has been working with children and teens for over 15 years in a variety of settings.
+During her university years, she worked as a full-time, long-term nanny for three families.
+She has also taught children overseas in Spain and Peru and has volunteered extensively with children and adolescents throughout her career.

 In many ways, Rebecca is a kid at heart.
-She loves playing with animals, jumping in puddles and running through sprinklers.
-Rebecca identifies with children and have been told she has a calm, warm, playful and patient presence that encourages them to open up.
-She understands that talking to a child or young adult effectively comes down to meeting them at their level - speaking to them in words they can understand and using examples that are meaningful to them.
+She loves playing with animals, jumping in puddles, and running through sprinklers.
+She connects easily with children and is often described as having a calm, warm, playful, and patient presence that helps them feel safe enough to open up.
+She understands that effectively communicating with children and teens means meeting them at their level—using language they understand and examples that feel relevant to their world.

-We are currently doing in-person and video counselling with children and teenagers ages 6 and up.
+Rebecca currently offers both in-person and virtual counselling for children and teenagers ages 6 and up.

 or